-Mr. Rose was a federal prosecutor for twelve years, followed by the last twenty-seven years as a defense attorney.
+Mr. Rose was a federal prosecutor for twelve years, followed by the last twenty-nine years as a defense attorney.
 He has prosecuted organized crime figures, utilizing electronic surveillance, informants, witness protection and grand juries.
 He has tried cases as a cross-designated Deputy District Attorney.
 He convicted J. David Dominelli, responsible for an $80 million Ponzi scheme involving international arbitrage and bankruptcy fraud.
 As a defense attorney, he represents clients with criminal and civil exposure from governmental inquiries.
 He defended Gary Naiman, the president of Pioneer Mortgage, a $200 million Ponzi scheme involving collateralized mortgage pools.

 Mr. Rose represents targets, witnesses, stock issuers, and professionals in pre-filing investigations conducted by securities regulators, as well as in filed actions.
 He has defended: corporate officers charged with accounting fraud; options backdating and insider trading; issuers engaged in real estate promotion; a law firm whose clients sold commodities contracts; telemarketers selling unregistered securities; a registered representative selling variable annuities from an insurance agency; an insurance company selling unregistered securities; the directors of a conglomerate, sued for breaches of fiduciary duty in a hostile takeover by a publicly traded corporation; accountants and lawyers accused of making misrepresentations.